LinkedIn CAPI: the solution to improve your advertising performance

 )

-With the Page View event type, configuring the tag is relatively straightforward, simply trigger it on all page_view
+When using the Page View event type, the tag is relatively simple to configure—it should trigger on all page_view

 events.

-When configured on page views, the tag doesn't send a request to LinkedIn but simply comes to drop the li_fat_id
+When set up for page views, the tag does not send a request to LinkedIn but simply sets the li_fat_id

-cookie if the user comes from LinkedIn advertising.
+cookie if the user came from a LinkedIn ad.

 Conversions (Event Type : Conversion